-Acts which create a legally enforceable right to access government information are premised on a model of pro-disclosure known as the 'push model' whereby government routinely and proactively releases information and RTI applications become necessary only as a 'last resort'.
+Acts which create a legally enforceable right to access government information are premised on a model of pro-disclosure known as the 'push model', whereby government routinely and proactively releases information and RTI applications become necessary only as a 'last resort'.

-3.3 Legislation
+3.2 Legislation

-In Tasmania, the relevant legislation for increasing accountability by providing access to government information is the RTI Act.
+In Tasmania, the relevant legislation for increasing accountability by providing access to government information is the Right to Information Act 2009 (RTI Act).
 The RTI Act creates a legally enforceable right for the public to access government information in recognition of the fact that government information is, in fact, public information.

-In September 2013, the House of Assembly Standing Committee on Community Development (the Committee) recommended several amendments to the RTI Act contained in the Right to Information Amendment Bill 2011.
+In September 2013, the House of Assembly Standing Committee on Community Development (the Committee) recommended several amendments to the RTI Act following a review the Right to Information Amendment Bill 2011.
 The Right to Information Act 2009 (the RTI Act) has been amended on a number of occasions since, however many of the reforms recommended by the Committee have not yet been enacted.
 The Ombudsman has also made more recent recommendations for several reforms.